Nehanth/fine-tuned-hybrid-rag/README.md

 Enhances retrieval scores based on document metadata such as publication year, venue, authors, and field of study.
 Documents matching user preferences receive higher rankings in the final results.

+### Fusion Weight Learning

+Uses contrastive learning to automatically discover optimal combination weights for dense, sparse, and boost scores.
+The system learns from positive query-document pairs and randomly sampled negatives to find weights that best discriminate between relevant and irrelevant documents.

 ### Fine-tuning

 The system uses contrastive learning with automatically generated query-document pairs from the dataset.
 Training queries include metadata context (venue, year, authors, field) to improve retrieval performance.